 We continue to advocate for adequate sampling, more stringent enforcement, and controlling pollution at the source in order to avoid the more costly and time-consuming clean-up.

-The Comprehensive Everglades Restoration Plan provides a framework and guide to restore, protect and preserve the water resources of central and southern Florida, including the Everglades.
+The Comprehensive Everglades Restoration Plan provides a framework to restore, protect and preserve the water resources of central and southern Florida.

 1495 Smith Preserve Way Naples, Florida 34102